Dimitri Tsafendas

-Dimitri Tsafendas (Δημήτρης Τσαφέντας; 14 January 1918 – 7 October 1999) was a Greek-Mozambican political militant and the assassin of Prime Minister of South Africa Hendrik Verwoerd.
+Dimitri Tsafendas (Δημήτρης Τσαφέντας; 14 January 1918 – 7 October 1999) was a Greek–Mozambican political militant and the assassin of Prime Minister of South Africa Hendrik Verwoerd.
 On 6 September 1966, while working as a parliamentary messenger, Tsafendas stabbed Verwoerd – commonly regarded as the architect of apartheid – to death during a sitting of the House of Assembly in Cape Town.

 Early life

-Tsafendas was born in Lourenço Marques in Mozambique, then a colony of Portugal.
+Tsafendas was born in Lourenço Marques in Portuguese Mozambique.
 His parents were Michalis Tsafandakis (Μιχάλης Τσαφαντάκης, also spelled Miguel Tsafandakis), a Greek marine engineer with anarchist leanings from Kitharida, a small village near Heraklion, Crete, and Amelia Williams, a Mozambican woman of mixed race.
 He was sent to Egypt when he was three to live with his grandmother and his aunt.
 He returned to Mozambique four years later; then, at the age of ten, moved to Transvaal, where he attended Middelburg Primary School from 1928 to 1930.
 He then returned to Mozambique and attended a church school for the next two years.

 Tsafendas was familiar with politics from an early age.
 Several members of his family were Cretan rebels during the Great Cretan Revolution (1866-1869), while his father was a passionate anarchist.
 At the age of 16, Tsafendas began to work at various jobs, and was dismissed from one of them "owing to his Communist leanings" and after he was suspected of being "engaged in disseminating Communistic propaganda."
 When he was 20, the Portuguese security police, PIDE, opened a file on Tsafendas after discovering that he had twice distributed Communist propaganda.
 In 1939, Tsafendas entered South Africa illegally and joined the South African Communist Party.
 He became a seaman in the US merchant marine in 1941 and served aboard American ships during World War II.
 While in the United States, Tsafendas became a member of a religious sect known as the Two by Twos.